200WordRPG/200wordrpg.github.io/index.md

 layout: default
 ---

-# Create a role-playing game in 200 words or less.
+# Create a role-playing game<br/>in 200 words or less.

 ### Why 200 Words?